Igor Sechin: Personal life

 After the demotion of Vladimir Ustinov in 2006, Sechin reportedly arranged the appointment of Alexander Bastrykin, another ally of his, as Chairman of the Investigative Committee of the Prosecutor General's Office in 2007 in order to retain his influence.

 His son Ivan (b.
 1989), from his marriage to Marina, graduated from the Lomonosov business school at Moscow State University and worked closely with Igor at Rosneft, as of 2018, as First Deputy Director of the Department of Joint Offshore Projects.
 Ivan was sanctioned by the U.S. in February 2022.
 Ivan died on 5 February 2024 under "bizarre circumstances".
 He was at his home mansion in the Moscow region and woke in the middle of the night complaining to his wife of kidney pain.
 His security service immediately called an ambulance, but they made a mistake and didn't provide the correct address of the mansion.
 As a result the ambulance took two hours to arrive, by which time Ivan died.
 The official diagnosis was blood clot.
 His father sought an investigation into the security detail.

 Varvara is his daughter from his marriage to Olga.

+According to some sources, his nickname is Darth Vader.